2018ik/2018ik.github.io/_wiki/old_testament.markdown

 ## Types

-There are many Old Testament typees which reveal Christ, most obviously the Passover lamb.
+There are many Old Testament types which reveal Christ, most obviously the Passover lamb.
 However, there are hundreds of types which show some aspect of Christ.

 ## History

 The history of the Israelites show God's move on the earth today, and actually serve as an admonition to today's believers (1 Cor.
 10:11).
 Each failure and success serve as a pattern for the New Testament believers.
+One one hand, there is a line of the people, which are the Israelites to bring forth Christ.
+On the other hand, there is a line of the land, which issues in the kingdom of God.
+There is a distinction between these two, as when the children of Israel degraded during the reign of the kings, they were eventually kicked out of the land and led into Babylon's captivity.

 ## Poetry